 Durian (Durio) – Fruit has spiky green shell with soft creamy white or yellow (sometimes red) flesh that has complex sweet and fatty tastes.

-Mangosteen (Garcinia mangostana) – trees grow slowly and need shade in first several years, can 10 years before producing fruit.
+Mangosteen (Garcinia mangostana) – trees grow slowly and need shade in first several years, can take 10 years before producing fruit.